Findings from the Interfaith Diversity Experiences & Attitudes Longitudinal Survey

 This second first-year report focuses on promising educational practices, and examines relationships between collegiate experiences and first-year students’ interfaith learning and development.
 Great for the strongest relationships with each of the following outcomes: appreciative attitudes toward specific social identity groups, self-authored worldview commitment, appreciative knowledge, and pluralism orientation.

 Watch the Webinar Recording: Promoting First-Year Interfaith Learning & Development

-On October 23rd, 2018, the IDEALS team presented important new findings from the first-year survey data, also highlighted in Best Practices for Interfaith Learning and Development in the First Year of College. [<italicize and link to report] This discussion, led by Drs.
+On October 23rd, 2018, the IDEALS team presented important new findings from the first-year survey data, also highlighted in Best Practices for Interfaith Learning and Development in the First Year of College.
+This discussion, led by Drs.
 Alyssa Rockenbach (NC State) and Lisa Davidson (IFYC,) explores the increasingly clear set of high-impact educational practices for promoting students' learning and development vis a vis religious and worldview diversity in the first year of college.
 Over the hour, our presenters discuss each practice area, the IDEALS data that supports them, and the ways campus educators and administrators might put them into practice at their own institutions.

 Watch the Webinar Recording: Navigating Pluralism